 I also write free form poetry that ranges over almost all facets of humanity.
 I deal mostly with individualities: of person, of place, of time, of feeling.

-The current tag line (“And Other Musical Colors”) has some sort of meaning, but I have not as yet discerned it.
+The current tag line (“Sketches of the architecture of life”) has some sort of meaning, but I have not as yet discerned it.

 I appreciate all of you who’ve taken time to read any of my work; and I hope you’ll return again.